We use the best available science to ensure the survival of Montana's birds and other wildlife.

 During the past decade the Golden Eagle counts have declined.
 These declines have been corroborated by eagle counts taken at several other sites in western North America.
 The specific cause of these eagle declines is presently unknown, but is possibly due to deleterious changes in habitat and the associated prey base.
 More study is needed to determine the cause of the population decline, as well as its severity and extent.
 Annual scientific counts in the Bridgers are essential to assess population trends of this widespread, top-of-the-food-chain, avian predator.

 Funding: Funding for the Bridger count has been generously provided by Bridger Bowl Ski Area, the US Forest Service (Gallatin National Forest), NaturEner USA, Sacajawea Audubon Society (Bozeman-based Audubon chapter), and individual Montana Audubon donors.
-If you would like to contribute, please, contact Steve Hoffman 406.443.3949.
+If you would like to contribute, please, call our office at 406.443.3949.

 Montana Audubon is helping compile all known Golden Eagle nest locations.
 If you are aware of any active Golden Eagle nests, please fill out a simple report and submit to the Montana Natural Heritage Program – simple options for reporting are clearly described HERE.